gcc-mirror/gcc/gcc/jit/docs/topics/contexts.rst

    Returns the last error message that occurred on the context.

-   The returned string is valid for the rest of the lifetime of the context.

    If no errors occurred, this will be NULL.

+   If non-NULL, the returned string is only guaranteed to be valid until the next call to libgccjit relating to this context.

 Debugging
 ---------